airborne-commando/OPSEC-OSINT-Tools/README.md

 Two months later, the same rebel group posted another video showing a new training camp.
 4chan users once again pinpointed the location using landmarks seen in the video.
 After thorough verification, they sent the coordinates to Ivan, who facilitated another Russian airstrike.

-While 4chan users believed they were targeting terrorists, the situation was morally complex, as not all rebels associated with Al-Qaeda were necessarily terrorists.
-The 4chan community's actions resulted in real bloodshed, raising ethical questions about their involvement in the conflict.

 - A basket weaving image board used OSINT and [sky patterns to figure out where a flag is.](https://www.vice.com/en/article/4chan-does-first-good-thing-pulls-off-the-heist-of-the-century1/)

 In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
 Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
 A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
 The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.